ibericode/mailchimp-for-wordpress/readme.txt

 - Show accepted choice values for dropdown and radio fields in lists overview.
 - Use all MailChimp lists for Lists Choice field, instead of just the selected ones.
+- Failsafed JavaScript for when any other script loads RequireJS globally.

 **Additions**